Symposium Presenters

 Thursday, April 4 at 4-5 PM Eastern

 Andy Lowrie is a jewelry artist who makes sculptural and wearable objects, works on paper and paint-based installations.
 He is an Australian maker, living and working in the United States.
 Andy pursues contemporary expressions of jewellery making that interrogate and reflect his life and experiences while drawing on the power of a wearable object to act as an extension of a maker/wearer’s intentions and desires.
 The potential of process and material as metaphor is a touchstone of his practice, expressed through his experimentation with surface finishes that include paint, powder coat and enamel.
 Andy Lowrie Jewellery is his eponymous line of handmade sterling silver jewelry.
 His work has been exhibited in Australia, China, Europe and North America, and has been professionally recognized with awards from Brooklyn Metal Works in New York and My-Day By-Day Gallery in Rome.
-From 2020-2023 he was the inaugural Teach Fellow at the Baltimore Jewelry Center.
+From 2020-2023 he was the inaugural Teaching Fellow at the Baltimore Jewelry Center.
 He is currently an adjunct faculty member at Towson University, Johns Hopkins University and Montgomery College.

 Website: www.andylowrie.com